fabrix-app/docs/en/start.md

 Fabrix supports many of the popular Node.js web server modules.
 If this is your first Fabrix application, we recommend starting with either Hapi or Express.

 ```
-Get ready to blaze a new fabrix Application!
+Get ready to blaze a new Fabrix Application!

 Checking for updates...
 ?
 Choose a Web Server (Use arrow keys)